woai3c/self-learning-english/docs/qa/fe/performance-optimization.md

 ## When you encounter performance bottlenecks, what tools and methods do you typically use to identify and resolve the issues?

-When encountering performance bottlenecks, I typically use tools like front-end monitoring SDK and Lighthouse to collect performance data.
-I then analyze this data to identify the issues.
-Once the issues are found, I apply appropriate performance optimization methods to resolve them.
-For back-end performance bottlenecks, I use performance testing tools such as Prometheus and LoadRunner to test API performance.
-I then optimize the API based on the test results.
+You know, when I run into performance issues, I usually start by collecting performance data using tools like front-end monitoring SDK and Lighthouse.
+Then I analyze this data to figure out where the bottlenecks are.
+Once I identify the problems, I can apply the right optimization methods to fix them.

+For back-end performance issues, I use performance testing tools like Prometheus and LoadRunner to test API performance.
+Based on the test results, I can then optimize the APIs accordingly.

 <details>
 <summary>查看中文</summary>